declension/squeeze-alexa/docs/SSL.md

 _TODO: document optional creation of separate server cert for ~~more complicated~~ better(ish) security._

 ### Configure stunnel
+See the example [`stunnel.conf`](example-config/stunnel.conf) for a fuller version, but you'll need changes of course.

 #### Copy certificate
 Copy the `squeeze-alexa.pem` to somewhere stunnel can see it, e.g. the same location as `stunnel.conf` (see above).